PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation

 \section{Evaluation Metrics}

-We categorize the evaluation metrics into \textit{trajectory kinematics}, \textit{social interaction}, and \textit{video fidelity}.
-Our evaluation protocol distinguishes between the I2V and T2V tasks.
-For the I2V task, where a ground-truth (GT) reference exists, we measure the dissimilarity between the distributions of a given quantity in the generated and GT scenes using the Earth Mover's Distance (EMD) and/or Dynamic Time Warping (DTW).
-For the T2V task, which lacks a GT reference, we report absolute statistics (e.g., mean, rate) to characterize the intrinsic properties of the generated pedestrian dynamics.
-A large variety of metrics exist in the literature to evaluate pedestrian simulaitons.
+Our evaluation protocol distinguishes between the I2V and T2V tasks as described in the main text.
 We largely draw inspiration from two recent sources.
-From Bae et al. \cite{bae_continuous_2025} we adapt \metricVelocity, \metricAcceleration, \metricDistance, \metricDiversity, \metricDTW, and \metricPopulation.
-The primary change is that we compue per-agent rather than per-frame averages to allow for multiple repetitions of the same simulation.
+From Bae et al. \cite{bae_continuous_2025} we adapt \metricVelocity, \metricAcceleration, and \metricDistance, and \metricPopulation.
+The primary change is that we compute per-agent rather than per-frame averages to allow for multiple repetitions of the same simulation.
 From Minartz et al. \cite{minartz_necs_2025} we adapt Nearest Neighbor Distance and \metricFlow.